shyamaprasad1993/gf-binder/README.md

 Geneerates a random tree of category NP.

 ### generate_trees
 Short form `gt`.
 Generates all trees of the grammar (up to certain depth).

-Example:
+Note that in the Jupyter GF kernel, you need to specify the category with `-cat=<name>`, unless the category is `S`.

+Examples:

+`gt -cat=NP | l`
+Generates all trees of type NP, linearizes them in all languages.

 `gt | l -lang=Eng`
-Generates all trees, linearizes them in English.
+Generates all trees (of type S), linearizes them in English.